Event management is one of the fastest-growing and most dynamic career paths in hospitality.

 How To Get Into Event Management With No Experience

-Breaking into event management might seem daunting, but it’s possible even without prior experience.
-Here are some steps you can take to start your journey:
+Breaking into event management might seem daunting, but it's possible even without prior experience.
+Here's how to start:

 1. Study marketing and public relations

-Good marketing and PR campaigns play a major role in organizing a successful event.
+Good PR campaigns play a major role in organizing a successful event.
 The best part is that these skills are 100% transferable to any job.

 2. Network with successful professionals